KavinduKariyawasam/dahircnn/README.md

 # Building Damage Assessment using Dahitra-RCNN

+## Contributors

+- **[Kavindu Kariyawasam](https://github.com/KavinduKariyawasam)** – University of Moratuwa, Sri Lanka
+- **[Deependra Dewagiri](https://github.com/deepdewdeep)** – University of Moratuwa, Sri Lanka

+If you find this project useful, please consider giving it a ⭐ on GitHub to support our work!

 ## Overview

 In March 2023, **Cyclone Freddy** caused severe flooding in **Blantyre, Malawi**, devastating communities such as **Chilobwe on Soche Mountain**.
 The disaster was exacerbated by **inadequate drainage, deforestation, and unregulated urban sprawl**, disproportionately affecting vulnerable groups, including **women, pregnant women, and young girls**.